LMSC-NTappy/nanodescript/README.md

 # nanodescript

-nanodescript is a python Command-Line Application / Application Programming interface patterning nanoscribe 2-photon stereo-lithography prints using the gds file format.
+nanodescript is a python Command-Line Application / Application Programming interface aiming at interfacing nanoscribe stereo-lithography prints with the gds file format, which is standard in the Semiconducting industry.

 It uses the Nanoscribe DeScribe slicer to generate patterns of nanoscribe prints externally defined in a gds file.
 This allows for more flexibility than the native patterning tool.
 This also provides integrability with other lithography and micro-fabrication processes.

-The name nanodescript comes from NanoScribe DeScribe Scripting.
+The name nanodescript comes from NanoScribe-DeScribe-Scripting.

 Warning: nanodescript is NOT a standalone stl slicer for nanoscribe printers.
 It relies on a DeScribe installation existing on the system for performing the slicing operation and visualising